- What is Therapy?

 - If I need medication, will you consult with my family doctor and/or psychiatrist?

 Yes!
-I would be happy to establish a professional relationship with your doctors to coordinate your care for the best possible outcome.
-In accordance with HIPPA regulations, your doctors and I will obtain signed letters of release of information.
+We would be happy to establish a professional relationship with your doctors to coordinate your care for the best possible outcome.
+In accordance with HIPPA regulations, your doctors and our office will obtain signed letters of release of information.

-If you do not currently have a psychiatrist, I will be happy to refer you to one for a medication evaluation.
+If you do not currently have a psychiatrist, we will be happy to refer you to one for a medication evaluation.

 - Of the many psychologists in the area, why would I choose to see you?

 There are many psychologists in this area, each with their own competencies.
 Finding the one for you is a matter of personal choice.
-I practice Rational Emotive Behavioral Therapy (REBT), a type of Cognitive Behavior Therapy (CBT).
+We practice Rational Emotive Behavioral Therapy (REBT), a type of Cognitive Behavior Therapy (CBT).
 REBT is considered an Evidenced Based Treatment (EBT) whose effectiveness has been validated through research and has been shown to bring about lasting change.
-I have more confidence that a positive change will come about using evidence based treatments because I have the research to back it up.
+We have more confidence that a positive change will come about using evidence based treatments because we have the research to back it up.

-I also teach my clients what I have learned so that they can get the maximum benefit for the rest of their lives, not just for the time that they are in therapy with me.
+We also teach our clients what we have learned so that they can get the maximum benefit for the rest of their lives, not just for the time that they are in therapy with us.
 When therapy is complete, they take with them their education and can use it wherever they go.
-I teach them to not only be less distressed, but more resistant to becoming distressed.
+We teach them to not only be less distressed, but more resistant to becoming distressed.

 - Do you work with children and adolescents?

-Yes, I treat children and adolescents.
-I treat all ages; children, adolescents, adults, and couples!
+Yes, we treat children and adolescents.
+We treat all ages; children, adolescents, adults, and couples!

 - What Are Your Office Hours?